 Another option is to retain a fee on insurance plans that is currently collected by the federal government.
 Nationwide, the Health Insurance Assessment (HIA) generates $14 billion annually, but will be repealed in January 2021.
 If the Legislature moves quickly, this fee could be maintained in Oklahoma and expressly directed toward the state’s share of funding Medicaid expansion.
 This approach would not increase existing patient/provider costs.
 With estimates projecting that maintaining this fee would generate $116.5 million starting in 2022, this is a common-sense way to fund expansion without a single raise in taxes.

 Finally and most simply, Medicaid expansion’s economic impact will generate so much new state tax revenue that it will virtually pay for itself.
 A Families USA analysis estimates that the new spending and jobs will generate $123 million in new state tax revenue over the next year.
 States that expanded Medicaid met or exceeded expected economic gains from expansion.
 This new state revenue would be included in the Oklahoma State Board of Equalization revenue certification of the upcoming year’s budget.
 The Board’s estimate must reflect how the economy will look next year, and so must include the new revenues from expansion in the certification.
 From there, the Legislature can then budget for expansion costs.

 The Governor and Legislature should act quickly to fund better health care and health outcomes

-Together, these options would pay for expansion four times over, providing more than $650 million in savings, more than enough to cover the $125-164 million estimated expansion costs.
+Together, these options would pay for expansion more than three times over, providing nearly $600 million in savings, more than enough to cover the $125-164 million estimated expansion costs.
 Oklahomans have declared we will expand Medicaid, and our elected officials have a number of easily achievable options that could fund Medicaid expansion while also shoring up the state’s overall budget.
 They should expeditiously select one or more of these options early in the 2021 session.